 How do you save precious productive hours and avoid headaches while searching for a reliable design partner?
 Fortunately, I would help you identify and interpret 6 telltale signs of a bad graphic designer, and how you can avoid them.

 A bad designer would always take criticisms personally – be it constructive or otherwise.
-He may also get downright rude and uncooperative with you.
+They may also get downright rude and uncooperative with you.

-He is a big-time procrastinator and always find excuses to postpone deadlines which were earlier agreed upon.
-Repeated display of this behaviour indicates that your project might be in wrong hands.
+They are big-time procrastinators and would always find excuses to postpone deadlines that were earlier agreed upon.
+A repeated display of this behaviour indicates that your project might be in the wrong hands.

-He neither ask you questions nor advises you
+3. They neither ask you questions nor advise you

 Business owners need graphic designers not only for their artistic abilities, but also to bring their fresh, creative contributions into the projects they work on.